 Once you have found the property you want to buy, our mortgage brokers will assess your personal needs and circumstances and recommend a mortgage product that is right for you.
 They will compare hundreds of mortgage quotes, including a number of exclusive products that cannot be found on the high street or comparison sites, and ensure that you get the right deal at a great price.

-If you are happy with the mortgage product your advisor recommends, you will then receive an Agreement in Principle (AIP).
+If you are happy with the mortgage product your advisor recommends, you will pay an upfront fee to receive your Agreement in Principle (AIP).
 This will give you an approximate sum of how much the lender is willing to let you borrow, and enable you to put an offer in on your dream home.

 If your offer is accepted, you will need to appoint a solicitor to handle searches, surveys and contracts, which we can arrange for you.
 We handle the entire mortgage application process through to completion, liaising with your solicitor and lender to ensure that your application is a success.